kevinnguyen20/CrazyhouseBot/README.md

 # CrazyhouseBot

-Just a simple chess bot listing all possible moves concerning the chess variant [Crazyhouse](https://en.wikipedia.org/wiki/Crazyhouse).
+Just a simple chess bot written in Haskell which is able to list all possible moves concerning the chess variant [Crazyhouse](https://en.wikipedia.org/wiki/Crazyhouse).
 The notation is akin to the [Forsyth-Edwards Notation](https://en.wikipedia.org/wiki/Forsyth-Edwards_Notation).

 ## How to use it